Fiordland National Park

 I had been blown away by the rugged beauty of Doubtful Sound, but with the added benefit of the blue sky and glorious sunshine, Milford Sound was stunning.
 Though smaller in length, the mountains are much steeper here which lends an intensity to the landscape which begs your constant attention.
 There were several people kayaking as we passed by, and in a few spots where the rocks allowed, there were some New Zealand Fur Seals hauled up out of the water.
 The fiord is most famous for its waterfalls which increase in number quite dramatically after heavy rain.
 Whilst only the main ones were still flowing, it was still incredible to see such high drops of water splashing down the cliff side.
 At two of them, the boat moved in quite close so that the people at the front got wet, and a rainbow was visible in the spray.
 The changing prospect of the domineering Mitre Peak framed our passage out to sea where the altitude dropped dramatically.
 Near the entrance, we briefly saw a pod of bottlenose dolphins skirt the coastline before heading out of sight.

 The coastline looking north was shrouded in a low mist, and we bobbed on the Tasman Sea for a short while admiring the view before heading back into the fiord.
 We hugged the opposite shore which still remained in the shadow, stopping briefly to watch more fur seals.
 We passed close to another waterfall before we pulled in at the discovery centre where I disembarked for a look under the water.
 Floating on a pontoon attached to the cliff wall, the underwater observatory descends 10 metres below the surface.
 The water in these fiords offers a unique marine environment.
 With the freshwater cascading from the cliffs into the sea, it picks up the tannins from the plants which taint the water a dark brown colour.
 As salt water is heavier than freshwater, the darker fresh water sits in a layer about 2 metres deep above the sea water.
 The darkness of this freshwater layer blocks the sunlight filtering through meaning that marine species which elsewhere would only be found at great depths, actually grow well remarkably close to the surface.
 At just 10 metres below the surface, they have beds growing rare black coral (which actually appears white in colour).
 From one side of the viewing chamber, the rock face had starfish and sea slugs amongst other things attached, and from the opposite side, there were shoals of fish of varying sizes flitting about past the windows.
 The water was murky but the fish came quite close up and it was fascinating to watch them.
 I overheard the staff telling someone that they occasionally see dolphins from the windows and the odd fur seal or penguin.
-Boats passed regularly so people could leave on any boat as they pleased, and after a while, I headed back to the main terminal.
+Boats passed regularly so people could leave on any boat as they pleased, and after a while, I headed back to the main terminal, passing a beautiful waterfall on route.

 It was a glorious day, and after a wander along the shoreline to get a differing view of the stunning Mitre Peak and surrounding mountains, I headed back onto the Milford highway to head back towards Te Anau.
 There was plenty to see on the way, which I had rushed past in the morning in an effort to beat the crowds at the ferry terminal.
 I stopped first not far up the road at an area called The Chasm.
 A short walk from the car park brings you to a rather noisy part of the wood where the Cleddau river has carved a deep chasm creating a raging waterfall below a bridge.
 It is quite impressive to see although the view is somewhat blocked by the positioning of the bridge that you walk across.
 From here I followed the winding road up to the immense granite wall where the Homer Tunnel entrance lies.
 It looks solid and towers above the entire valley, looking indestructible, making the fact that a hole has been blasted through it that bit more impressive.
 During the summer months, the flow of traffic through the tunnel is controlled with traffic lights, but in the winter months, there is no such system.
 Inside the tunnel, the road is uneven and poorly tarred, not to mention wet from the regular dripping of water from the roof and sides.
 Heading out of the Cleddau valley, it went uphill, eventually returning to the Hollyford Valley where the mountains look equally as high.
 Before the sharp turn at the Divide, a lookout spot gives a view up the Hollyford Valley with the Hollyford River down below.